Everything You Need to Know About the Fourth of July in Kansas City

 Aside from the many festivals and events that attract thousands throughout the metro to watch fireworks displays together, a collection of must-visit locations offer stellar views during nighttime celebrations:

 - The City Market: Nestled in the River Market neighborhood, The City Market is a cozy-yet-bustling hub that’s perfect for watch parties on patios between bites of international and locally sourced fare.

 - National WWI Museum and Memorial: While the museum won’t technically be open once the fireworks start, there’s hardly a better place to watch than the lawn of Liberty Memorial, which offers a spectacular view of the entire city.

-- Crossroads Arts District: Whether enjoying a craft beer at one of KC’s many local breweries, playing giant-Jenga at Up-Down or out and about exploring funky murals, the Crossroads offers countless lively spaces to enjoy the evening.
+- Crossroads Arts District: Whether enjoying a craft beer at one of KC’s many local breweries, playing giant-Jenga at Up-Down, hanging out on the rooftop at Crossroads Hotel or out and about exploring funky murals, the Crossroads offers countless lively spaces to enjoy the evening.

 - North Kansas City: Just north of the river, NKC is home to unique meeting spots perfect for fireworks shows.
 Try both Chicken N Pickle and Cinder Block Brewery for great patio action.